U.S. Supplement/Issue 111/Text

 The budget adopted by the National Convention will be announced promptly to the friends and will be published in some detail very soon thereafter.

-Annual Reports Represent Vitalilinlr Between NSA and Individual Bahá’ís
+Annual Reports Represent Vital Link Between NSA and Individual Bahá’ís[edit]

-With this issue of Bahá’í News each Bahá’í will receive a copy of the annual reports to the American Bahá’ís from the National Spiritual Assembly and its committees.
-Since the National Spiritual Assembly is obligated to render to the delegates to the National Convention reports of its own activities and those carried on by its committees during the past year, and since these are too voluminous to be read at the
+With this issue of BAHÁ’Í NEWS each Bahá’í will receive a copy of the annual reports to the American Bahá’ís from the National Spiritual Assembly and its committees.
+Since the National Spiritual Assembly is obligated to render to the delegates to the National Convention reports of its own activities and those carried on by its committees during the past year, and since these are too voluminous to be read at the Convention it has been the practice for many years to have them published for distribution to the delegates prior to the Convention and to all other Bahá’ís as soon as possible thereafter.
+Each report is an accounting to the American Bahá’í community of the manner in which the National Spiritual Assembly and its committees carry out their functions, and what has been accomplished during the year.
+They do not routinely include an accounting of special ad hoc or standing committees appointed by the National Spiritual Assembly to make special studies or perform special services for the National Spiritual Assembly as may be required from time to time.

 A Special Event for Proclaiming the Bahá’í Faith to the Public